 As you plan your financial future, you’ll come to realize the importance of credit.
 Your credit is what many banks and credit card companies use to determine whether or not to offer you a loan or line of credit.
 Your credit score is made up of many factors, including the length of your credit history, the standing of your current and past credit accounts and the amount of available credit you have.
 Three different reporting companies compile your credit information.
 These companies assign you individual scores, which can vary.

 Equifax and TransUnion differ in how far they go back in your credit history, how they weigh accounts and how they present your information.
 The credit scores also can differ in their calculations depending on how up-to-date and accurate each bureau's information is.

 Credit Reporting Agencies

 In the United States, banks and other lending institutions use three different credit bureaus – Equifax, Experian and TransUnion – to determine your creditworthiness.
 Banks select certain agencies or even certain types of reports within those agencies to purchase credit information for customers applying for credit.
-For example, a bank that is determining whether to offer you a car loan – and at what rate – may purchase an Industry Option FICO score, which reflects your past auto loan history and payments.
+For example, a bank that is determining whether to offer you a car loan – and at what rate – may purchase an industry-specific FICO score, which reflects your past auto loan history and payments.